strichter/random2/README.txt

 In my testing code I heavily rely on stable random generator results and it makes porting code to Python 3 a lot harder, if all those tests have to be adjusted.
-This package fixes that.
+This package fixes that..